Three footballers cheer on the pitch under floodlights after scoring a goal.

 Only 13% of Swiss sportscasts feature women (source: Jahrbuch Qualität der Medien Studie 3/2021 - German only).
 While women are generally vastly underrepresented in the Swiss media compared to men, the gender gap in sports reporting is the largest of all.

 Since the 2020/2021 season, we have been the proud partner of the AXA Women’s Super League.
 Our goal is not only to support women’s football in Switzerland, but also work to improve the representation of women in Swiss sports coverage.
-We do this through our sponsorship, by promoting reporting about women in sports and by producing the AXA podcast “Steilpass – Fussball mit Sarah Akanji”.
+We do this through our sponsorship, by promoting reporting about women in sports and by producing the AXA podcast “Steilpass – Frauenfussball mit Sarah Akanji” in collaboration with the podcast studio Winterthur.

 Exclusive behind-the-scene insights